jma1ice/newsletterr/readme.md

 ### For the v0.9.17 sprint, these items are to be addressed:
 * Plex 'Secure Connections' setting causing image 401
 * Make sure custom templates can't override defaults
-* RA cards can all show up as different heights in email

 #### And these items are feature requests:
 * Graph titles need to specify the date range - or at least show what time range the data is for somewhere in the email